Protecting against identity theft

-Identity theft occurs when a criminal steals a person’s private identifying information and uses it (typically) for financial gain.
-Consider the following helpful tips to prevent identity theft.Protect Your Paper Records
+Identity theft occurs when someone steals another person’s private identifying information and uses it for fraudulent purposes.
+The following tips can help prevent identity theft.

 - Know your billing and statement cycles for all your financial service providers.
 Contact the provider’s customer service department if you stop receiving your regular bill or statement.

-- You can obtain a free credit report once a year from each of the three major credit bureaus at www.annualcreditreport.com
+- Request a free credit report from each of the three major credit bureaus at www.annualcreditreport.com

 - Enable multifactor authentication for your email account for an added layer of protection.

 - Never share your email password with anyone.
 If you suspect that someone may have accessed your email account (e.g., you stopped receiving expected emails), change the password as soon as possible.

 - If you receive an email stating that your password, mailing address, email address or security questions were changed on your account and you did not make those changes, contact your financial institution immediately using a verified phone number.

 Follow our identity theft to-do list.

 - If you know or suspect that your identity has already been compromised, visit our page on Reporting Fraud or Identity Theft.